torres-federico-e/DE_ETL_1/readme.md

 Having access to Financial data from an such an Original public source can be really useful.
 More so in such a volatile economy like the one of Argentina, where the US Dollar Exchange Rate is important asset both bussiness and market desitions of companies and minorist interest.
 Having access to near real time exchange rates from an original source it's key in such scenarios.

 The Central Bank of Argentina has access to a network of banks systems from which it regularly retrieves sample exchange rate information at regular intervals intervals (11hs, 13hs, 15hs) from every financial baking institution available.
-All these information then gets published regularly on a daily report.
+All this information then gets published regularly on a daily report.

 The report is served as Public information on BCRA's web page following a request.
 Can be accesed online through a Web Browser and rendered on Tables with no easy export solution or support.